 If you want to fight fungus gnats naturally, beneficial insects are your thing!
 If neither of these options appeals to you, you can use ready-made plant sprays and water agents.

 Yellow sticky boards

 Matches are also suitable as a home remedy.
-In their heads, they contain sulphur, which attacks the larvae.
+In their heads, they contain sulfur, which attacks the larvae.
 Therefore, stick matches with their heads first into the substrate.

-With watering, the sulphur is distributed in the substrate.
+With watering, the sulfur is distributed in the substrate.

 A fly screen* can be used not only as a preventive measure.
 If you discover an infestation on only one plant, you can put the fly screen over the pot and thus limit the infestation to one plant.
 By the way, the same works with a lady’s stocking.